 CoaguChek® and CoaguChek® Patient Services is a service of Roche Diagnostics.
 Roche Diagnostics manufactures and sells a broad spectrum of diagnostic equipment and supplies, including the CoaguChek® XS device for INR self-testing.
-To learn more about this company’s INR self-testing devices and patient home-testing services, you can begin by reading the frequently asked questions that appear on their CoaguChek® Patient Services website here.
+To learn more about this company’s INR self-testing devices and patient home-testing services, you can begin by reading the information that appears on their CoaguChek® Patient Services website here.

 mdINR is a Lincare company, and an IDTF that provides equipment and services for clinicians and patients who perform INR POC or at-home testing.
 You can learn more about their services by reviewing the frequently asked questions posted to their website here.